-Driving in Cuba is a great opportunity for travelers who want to discover the best Cuban destination and enjoy all about its culture and people.
+Driving in Cuba – this is a great opportunity for travelers who want to discover the best Cuban destination and enjoy all about its culture and people.
 Travel on your own across island and plan your daily schedule the way you like.
 The norms and regulations of transit are very similar to the international ones, especially to the American.
 Here are some important driving tips that you have to considerate.

 - All overtaking is by left but it is always advisable to whistle one or two times before making any overtaking.
 This is especially on road and highways.
-It can also be the case that you advance on the right, although this is strictly prohibited
+It can also be the case that you advance on the right, although this is strictly prohibited.

-Let’s begin the Vintage Adventure
+Let’s start the Vintage Vacation

 Cuban Distance Guide

 The island of Cuba is not as small as often suspected.
 With an area of about 110,000 km² you have to plan accordingly: at least four weeks is necessary to visit most of the interesting cities and regions.